lyjacky11/check-IG-follows/README.md

 5. Open the browser console (Ctrl + Shift + J on Chrome).

 6. You should see the script running in the console.
 If it's not running, refresh the page and try again.

+*NOTE: The page must be refreshed manually (Ctrl + F5) every time you want to fetch data.*

+## Save Usernames

+1. Expand the arrays of the data that you want to keep until you see the usernames in the console.

+2. Click on the console log box, and right click until you see a "Save as" option, then save the log to your computer.

+3. Clean up the log file by deleting all the lines that do not start with `userscript.html`.

+4. Once all the lines start with `userscript.html`, start deleting the content until you reach the information you want to keep.